7seinfa/DataStructures/README.md

 # DataStructures
 Some data structures I've made in Java during university.
 Go to /src/ to view them.

+Data structures created include: Graph, Binary Search Tree, and a Dictionary.

-NOTE: ADT files and Exception files made by Prof
+NOTE: ADT files and Exception files made by Professor